glouppe/info8006-introduction-to-ai/python-tutorial/README.md

 # Python tutorial

-In the projects, you will be asked to code using Python 3.6.
+Programming projects will be done in Python 3.6.
 In this tutorial, you will install Python and learn its basics.

-This tutorial is strongly based on [**CS188 project 0 from UC Berkeley**](https://inst.eecs.berkeley.edu/~cs188/su19/project0/).
+Credits: This tutorial is strongly based on [CS188 project 0](https://inst.eecs.berkeley.edu/~cs188/su19/project0/) from UC Berkeley.

 ## Table of contents

 - [Tools](#tools)
     - [Python](#python)
     - [Unix & OS X basics](#unix--os-x-basics)